MahBadran93/ROS_Project/README.md

         </p>
         </p>

-     - The last thing is to start moving the robot around the environment.
-We use **turtlebot3_teleop** package as seen before.
+     - We use Rviz **2D Pose Estimate** button to send the navigation system an initial pose of the robot.
+The last thing is to start moving the robot around the environment by using **turtlebot3_teleop** package.

 ```
 Task 3: Path Planning